flott/kingco-opengeodata/README.md

 **This isn't ready to use yet!!!**

-Tools for converting King County's public GIS data into modern open source formats
+Tools for converting King County's public GIS data into modern open source formats.
+It's essentially a wrapper for ogr2ogr to loop over multiple file geodatabases.

 ## Downloading and organizing the data

+*These are just my own notes for now.
+A script will handle this part.*

 `mkdir zip && cd zip`